Derek Carr: 2019 season

-In Week 2, Carr threw for 198 yards and one touchdown, with two interceptions on 23 completions for 38 attempts, in a 28–10 loss to the Kansas City Chiefs.
+In Week 2, Carr threw for 198 yards and one touchdown, with two interceptions on 23 completions for 38 attempts, in a 28–10 loss to the Chiefs.
 Despite the loss, Carr surpassed Hall of Famer Ken Stabler for the Raiders' franchise all-time record for passing yards.
 In Week 15 against the Jacksonville Jaguars, Carr threw for 267 yards and one touchdown during the 20–16 loss.
 This was the Raiders' final home game of the season and their last time playing at RingCentral Coliseum.
 During the game, Carr eclipsed 300 completed passes during the season joining Peyton Manning as the only quarterbacks to do so in each of their first six seasons.
-In Week 17 against the Denver Broncos, Carr threw for 391 yards and a touchdown during the 15–16 loss.
+In Week 17 against the Denver Broncos, Carr threw for 391 yards and a touchdown during the 16–15 loss.
 Carr finished the 2019 season with 4,054 passing yards, 21 passing touchdowns, and eight interceptions as the Raiders finished with a 7–9 record.
 He set a franchise record for completion percentage for quarterbacks that played the whole season.
 He was to first Raider to eclipse 70% with 70.4%.